-ORDINANCE NO. 722 2ND SERIES
+ORDINANCE NO. XXX

-AN ORDINANCE AMENDING ORDINANCE NO. 656, 2ND SERIES, TO REPLACE THE EXISTING CHAPTER 12 (STORM WATER MANAGEMENT ORDINANCE) IN ITS ENTIRETY WITH A NEW STORM WATER MANAGEMENT ORDINANCE
+AN ORDINANCE AMENDING ORDINANCE NO. 722, TO REPLACE THE EXISTING ORDINANCE 722 IN ITS ENTIRETY WITH A NEW STORM WATER MANAGEMENT ORDINANCE

-WHEREAS, the City Council of the City of Alexandria desires to adopt a new Storm Water Management Ordinance in accordance with the Minnesota Pollution Control Agency Municipal Separate Storm Sewer System 2015 permit update; and
+WHEREAS, the City Council of the City of Alexandria desires to adopt a new Storm Water Management Ordinance in accordance with the Minnesota Pollution Control Agency Municipal Separate Storm Sewer System 2020 permit update.

-WHEREAS, the City Council of the City of Alexandria desires to make Chapter 12 in the Alexandria City Code the new Storm Water Management Ordinance:

 Section 12.01 General Provisions

 Subd.
 1. Statutory Authorization and General Policy.
 This Ordinance is adopted pursuant to the authorization and policies contained in Minnesota Statutes Chapters 103B, 105, 462, and 497, Minnesota Rules, Parts 6120.2500-6120.3900, and Minnesota Rules Chapters 8410 and 8420 and goals and policies contained in the most recent Comprehensive Stormwater Management Plan for the City of Alexandria.